Type constructor with unit (return) and bind (>>=),

 handle (Pure xs) = handle (fmap handle xs)

-Example: running the cat
+Example: running the cat program in the IO monad

 main :: IO ()